-Slash & Burn Agriculture - The Deliberate Arson Of Mother Nature's Abode For Nothing But Profit!
+Slash and Burn Agriculture - The Arson Of Mother Nature for Profit!

-The slash-and-burn model in agricultural practice has been in use since the early history of wide-scale farming and still is the main form of producing crops and cattle to this day.
+The slash-and-burn agriculture practice has been in use since the early history of wide-scale farming and still is the main form of producing crops and cattle to this day.
 It is an agricultural technique that involves the cutting and burning of forest land to turn it into arable land for crop fields.
 It is a technique dating back from 10,000 years BC.

 Aside from all its benefits it also has many drawbacks - It has led to the extinction of many animal species, loss of habitat and, and soil infertility which increases the demand for more fertile soil accelerating the process of deforestation.